LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 Deploying Java Applications
 ===========================

-In this article, we’ll walk through deploying a Spring Boot application to Pivotal Web Services using Cloud Foundry.
-Along the way, we’ll address other topics to consider when deploying an application, such as database hosting and migration, password management, and network routing.
+In this article, we'll walk through deploying a Spring Boot application to Pivotal Web Services using Cloud Foundry.
+Along the way, we'll address other topics to consider when deploying an application, such as database hosting and migration, password management, and network routing.

 .. contents:: Contents
-   :local:
-   :depth: 2
+   :depth: 3

 Requirements
 ------------